safesoftware/FMETraining/notes.md

 - Geospatial PDF with attributes -> CSV...
 - Excel with multiple tables and lat/long and/or address -> JSON or GeoJSON

+## Potential Changes

+- Could do only Feature Caching for inspection.
+Would be a more obvious choice if DI gets integrated.
+Might still want to show adding data to DI though.

 ## Questions

 1. How frequently to have quizzes?
 Is once per unit too infrequent?
 Could try once per section instead.
 I think once per section with 2-5 questions might be about right.
 Trailhead does 1 ~5 question quiz per unit, which range from 5-30 minutes.